Programmme

 Information about the course programme

-Core elements of the International Summer School are not only the german classes, but also the academic lectures and seminars, a seminar for german teachers (DAF Fortbildung) and the varied cultural programme around the course.
+Core elements of the International Summer School are not only the german classes, but also the academic lectures and seminars, an optional add-on module on German for Healthcare Professions and the varied cultural programme around the course.

 All programme points are coordinated in terms of content and are included in the total price.
 The course motto "Germany and its Neighbors" indicates that in the context of this course, European understanding plays a central role in the linguistic as well as in the scientific and regional aspects - this is part of the self-image of Trier University as a university in the Euroregion SaarLorLux.